tarekeldeeb/pltr_toolhead_elegoo_neptune_3/README.md

-# Elegoo Neptune 3 Pro – Pen Plotter Toolhead (based on pltr_toolhead)
+# Elegoo Neptune 3 Pro – Pen Plotter Toolhead

 Turn your Elegoo Neptune 3 Pro into a precise pen plotter.
 This is a remix of pltr_toolhead with updated mounts and clearances for the Neptune 3 Pro.